nihirash/bsimple-ez80-compiler/how-i-did-it/01-introduction.md

 # BSimple.
-Notes of a Madman, or How I Decided to Write a Compiler.
+Diary of a Madman, or How I Decided to Write a Compiler.

 ## Introduction
 Every programmer should write their own programming language at some point.
 Once, as a joke, I posted on Twitter that if my tweet got 666 likes, I would create my own Lisp-like programming language in Scala.
 I wrote it as a joke and didn’t think about the consequences—until my phone started blowing up with notifications, and I realized I was in trouble.